 Alternatively, you could also renegotiate the offer you submitted to cover the costs of repairing the issues within the property.

 The type of property you’re going to be buying will affect what type of survey will best be suited to you.
-Here’s a breakdown of each survey and the type of property it is best suited to.
+Here’s a breakdown of each survey and the type of property it is best suited to, helping you to decide what property survey you need.

 When your offer has been accepted on a house, don’t forget to compare surveyors with Compare My Move.
 We have a network of RICS regulated chartered surveyors to help when you’re buying a house.
 Simply, fill out our quick and easy form and you’ll be connected with up to 5 professional surveyors.